Shizen/tmplcolorizer/README.md

 ## Known Issues

+Listed below are my known issues for this project.
+If you have a comment, suggestion, request or other input on this project, please ask a question or leave a comment on the [vscode marketplace page for this project](https://marketplace.visualstudio.com/items?itemName=Shinworks.tmplcolorizer).
+If you encounter an issue, even one listed here, and would like to see it fixed, please go to the [github issues](https://github.com/Shizen/tmplcolorizer/issues) tracker and file an issue.
+This project is very much in an "on demand" mode.
+If there is no demand, only issues which bother me sufficiently in contrast to my available time will actually get addressed.

 - This grammar provides only limited coloring for embedded js.
 - The scope names employed may be inappropriate.
 - This grammar currently identifies `<?js>` as the embedded js tag.
 This [feature request](https://github.com/Microsoft/vscode/issues/61277) would allow "graceful" support for this issue.
 Otherwise see my ["haxory"](#haxory) comment below.